Antelope Island State Park

 Blacksmith Shop

-Like other ranches around the west, the Garr Ranch had need for a small blacksmith shop.
+Like other ranches around the west, the Garr Ranch had a need for a small blacksmith shop.
 Originally built in the 1880s, the shop allowed early ranchers to make various tools and repair them as needed: branding irons, tongs, gate latches, hinges, and repairs of all kinds.
 Another important function of the blacksmith shop was farrier work–the shoeing of horses.
 On the north wall of the blacksmith shop you can see a horseshoe in its different stages of creation.

 Back to contents